SpoonD/Python-Projects/README.md

 Movie Similarity: Finding similarity between movies using plots of the movie.

 Song Genre Classfier: Machine Learning Project using Naive Bayes, Logistic Regression, and Decision Tree classifiers.
 Built to be able to classify song genres correctly.

+Debt Analysis: Statistical project in the financial sector, models how a bank can tell if a debt is worth or not.